PEPSys-group/PEPSys-group.github.io/team/nl.md

 * Missing interoperability, addressed by techniques of data integration, specifically schema matching.

 In 2024, I joined the PEPSys group at the Paris Lodron University of Salzburg’s faculty for Digital and Analytical Sciences.
 Previously, I worked as a research associate at the [Information Systems Engineering](https://www.tu.berlin/ise) department of TU Berlin.
 Within my work at TU Berlin, I discovered my passion for privacy engineering in the context of the [DaSKITA project](https://www.tu.berlin/ise/projekte/daskita), which was focused on legally compliant and user-friendly design of transparency and data access rights.
 Moreover, I was involved in teaching at bachelor and master level (esp.
 "Information Governance" and "Cloud Native Architecture and Engineering").
-In 2022 I completed my studies of Information Systems Management at TU Berlin with a master thesis on "Privacy Preserving Automated Schema Matching in a Distributed Setting".
+In 2022 I completed my studies of Information Systems Management at TU Berlin with a master thesis on "Privacy-Preserving Automated Schema Matching in a Distributed Setting".
 For further and always up-to-date information, visit my profiles on [Google Scholar](https://scholar.google.de/citations?user=n-MsKQUAAAAJ&hl=de) and [LinkedIn](https://www.linkedin.com/in/nicolaleschke).

 Contact me at [nicola.leschke@plus.ac.at](mailto:nicola.leschke@plus.ac.at)